apigee/apijam/Module-3/Labs/Lab 1/README.md

 In additon to these policies, Apigee Edge also provides for manner to group multiple of these policies into a single re-usable collection called Shared Flows.
 Shared Flows gives you an ability reuse policies / best practices across different API proxies and even across different teams.
 Furthermore Apigee Edge also provides concepts of flow hooks by which you can have these shared flows invoked automatically within any new proxy that is created within your organization, hence eliminating the need to explicitly callout flows and enforcing API Governance centrally.

-# Pre-requisites
+# Prerequisites

 * Basic understanding of [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (Swagger)
-* Completed a previous Module 2 (a) for our [Virtual API Jam](../../../Module-2a) or have the equivalent knowledge.
+* Basic understanding of OAuth v2 and Apigee Proxy-Product-App concepts.
+As a primer, you can complete a previous [set of labs on API Security](../../../Module-2a).
 Alternatively, go through the ["Getting started guide"](https://docs.apigee.com/api-platform/get-started/get-started) in the Apigee Docs site.
-* We will be reusing the proxies from the module 2 of virtual Apijam, a copy of the proxy code is available within the resources section in this repo.
-* Please ensure that you have an OAuth proxy within your organization, if not, you can follow the instructions from Lab 2(a) of this APIJam. [here](../../../Module-2a/Labs/Lab%202#create-oauth-token-endpoints)
+* Download the following proxy bundle: [Advanced-Hipster-Products-API](./Resources/Advanced-Hipster-Products-API.zip)
+* Download the following proxy bundle: [oauth](./Resources/oauth.zip)
+* Access to a REST client like [Apigee REST Client](https://apigee-restclient.appspot.com).

 # Instructions